 How I work

-I work primarily in the Chichester area, providing both long-term or short-term therapy.
+I work primarily in the Midhurst and Chichester areas, providing both long-term or short-term therapy.
 I believe that the quality of the relationship you develop with your counsellor plays a vital role in bringing about a successful outcome for your therapy.
 Each therapist will have their own approach, based on their specific learning, experiences and expertise.
 Initially training as a Humanistic Counsellor and Psychotherapist, I typically follow a ‘Person Centred’ and ‘Solution-Focussed’ approach, but ultimately seek to find the way of working that best meets your particular personal needs.

 I am very happy to work therapeutically with creative arts (such as painting, drawing and writing), and with unconscious material such as dreams.
 This creative approach can be particularly effective to aid healing for clients who have difficulty locating the source of their difficulties, or who cannot speak easily about their feelings or experiences.